A measure of Bitcoin's value in the context of the larger cryptocurrency market.

 that are sitting in unused or lost wallets

 , or that the holders have forgotten they have.
-This is a problem that is exacerbated every time there is a huge price spike and new, amateur investors buy coins, only to forget about their holdings shortly after.
 The high levels of dormant Bitcoin (as much as 30% of all coins mined, according to some estimates) make market cap a potentially unreliable metric.

 However, Bitcoin's market capitalization remains a powerful illustration of the vast and growing size of the world’s biggest cryptocurrency, and of its importance proportionate to other cryptocurrencies.
 There are many projects aiming to challenge the dominance of Bitcoin, some of which (particularly Ethereum) offer more advanced applications for blockchain